IDAES/idaes-pse/docs/install.rst

 This method temporarily changes the path in just the active command window.
 Once the command window is closed the change will be lost.

-Just set the Path variable to include and additional directories you want to add to the path.
+Just set the Path variable to include any additional directories you want to add to the path.
 Replace "added_directory" with the directory you want to add::

     set Path=%Path%;added_directory